jbumbe/EdgewarePlusPlus/README.md

 •*Rewriting all the old config presets to work with the new version, and a few new ones as well!* (will probably do this when theres very few variables left to add)

 I'm also wanting to add features to the pack editor, will probably do that when this is in a state where I feel mostly done with what I wanted to accomplish.

+##EdgeWare++ Patch Notes
+**If you see that there's a new update and are somebody (like me) who is lazy and doesn't like installing every single update unnecessary, here is how I do versioning:**

+•+1.0 to version number: multiple new features, or a single large feature

+•+0.5 to version number: new feature, but a smaller one or something not as essential, or lots of bugfixes

+•+0.1-0.2 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 4.8**

+Wow, lots of small updates in a row!

+•*Edited EdgewareSetup.bat to have easier to read text and also be more clear on next steps.
+It also now goes to config.pyw on completion rather than starting it immediately*
+>Was helping somebody set up Edgeware and realized how confusing the initial startup is for some new users.
+Tried my best to demystify some of how to use it if you're not totally familiar with python programs.
+Changing it from start to config was so it didn't start barraging you with popups containing black circles before you even know what's going on

+•*Further clarified a few things in the config window, added a tooltip or two, and

 **Version 4.75**